elastisys/compliantkubernetes/docs/adr/0044-argocd-managing-its-own-namespace.md

 We give it a [list of Namespaces](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#clusters) that ArgoCD should manage and a list of permissions that it has on those namespaces through ArgoCD's [inclusions](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#resource-exclusioninclusion) and Kubernetes RBAC to the service account to back this.
 This service account has a larger set of permissions than a developer's most privileged accounts do.

-If an Application Developer wants to deploy resources other than ArgoCD `apps`, `applicationSets`, and `appProjects` into the `argocd-system` namespace via ArgoCD itself, it will fail since `argocd-system` is not a managed namespace in ArgoCD.
+If an Application Developer wants to deploy ArgoCD resources such as `apps`, `applicationSets`, and `appProjects` into the `argocd-system` namespace via ArgoCD itself, it will fail since `argocd-system` is not a managed namespace in ArgoCD.
+This restriction prevents users from using features like Apps of Apps.

 Do we want to make `argocd-system` a managed namespace in our ArgoCD offering?